 Volt is a way of giving you more control over your weekly payments to Flick, which can make your budgeting easier.
-Think of it as smooth pay, but better!
+Think of it as a payment smoother.

 When you open a Flick Volt, you get to choose a regular amount to pay to Flick each week.
 By making this a little higher than your regular weekly bill, you'll build up a wee stash of cash that you can then use to knock the top off any higher than normal bills.
 You can then keep track of your Volt in your Flick app or Dashboard.